About Me

 Translation: Spoken conversation is one of the most fundamental means we have for information transmission.
 How can we make use of information encoded in both [what words we say]Lexical and [how we say them]Non-lexical to better understand human communication and augment human-machine interactions?

 In my spare time, I play, sing, and listen to music.
-I enjoy climbing moutains and rocks (whichever are closer!) and teaching yoga.
+I love climbing moutains and rocks (whichever are closer!) and teaching yoga when I can!

 Interests